 - Related Services: Counseling children and families, developing positive intervention strategies, preparing developmental histories on disabled/special needs children, and participating in assessment and planning meetings

-Depending on their position, some school social workers may be managers in charge of other social workers and multidisciplinary teams.
+Depending on their position, a social worker’s job description may include managing other social workers and multidisciplinary teams.
 Others may conduct home visits.
-And many will find themselves bouncing back and forth between dozens of functions.
+And many will find themselves expertly juggling dozens of functions.

-Social workers employed by school districts or private schools can have a positive, life-changing effect on the lives of school kids, their families, the school’s staff, and even their community.
+The role of a school social worker can have a positive, life-changing effect on the lives of students, their families, the school’s staff, and even their community.
 Those who combine their professionalism with ingenuity, compassion, and hard work may touch the lives of countless people throughout their careers.

-- Helping facilitate racial equality and become influencers in addressing racial inequalities.
+- Helping facilitate racial equality and becoming influencers in addressing racial inequalities

-- Studying teen depression and other common adolescent issues to identify improved strategies that students can take advantage of to improve their mental health.
+- Studying teen depression and other common adolescent issues to identify strategies that students can take advantage of to improve their mental health

-As of 2019, the most recent year for which numbers are available, the U.S. Bureau of Labor Statistics (BLS) reports that more than 713,000 social workers are working in the United States.
-Of those, more than 342,000 are child, family, and school social workers.
-The BLS predicts jobs for child, family, and school social workers to grow 12% from 2019 to 2029.
+As of 2020, the U.S. Bureau of Labor Statistics (BLS) reports that more than 715,600 social workers are working in the United States.
+Of those, more than 335,300 are child, family, and school social workers.
+The BLS predicts jobs for child, family, and school social workers to grow 13% from 2020 to 2030.

-The average school social worker salary is about $49,000 per year, according to PayScale.com.
-The lowest 10% of workers in this field make about $38,000 a year.
+The average school social worker’s salary is about $49,541 per year, according to the compensation website PayScale.
+The lowest 10% of workers in this field make about $39,000 a year.
 Those at the upper end of the spectrum (90th percentile) can expect to earn around $68,000.
-Salary varies depending on region and experience level.
+Salary varies depending on various factors including region and experience level.